dCache/dcache-book2/config-nfs.md

-This chapter explains how to configure DCACHE in order to access it via the `NFSv4.1` protocol, allowing clients to mount dCache and perform POSIX IO using standard `NFSv4.1` clients.
+This chapter explains how to configure dCache in order to access it via the `NFSv4.1` protocol, allowing clients to mount dCache and perform POSIX IO using standard `NFSv4.1` clients.

 > **Important**
 >